 High dynamic range (HDR) is a technique used in imaging and photography to reproduce a greater dynamic range of luminosity than is possible with standard digital imaging or photographic techniques.

 When I fly my drone, I always set it to take 5 AEB (auto exposure bracketing) shots.
-The Mavic Pro is steady enough that the modern de-ghosting algorithims are able to align the shots without issue.
+The Mavic Pro is steady enough that de-ghosting algorithims are able to align the shots without issue.

 Over Memorial Day weekend my wife and I drove down California State Route 25.
-It's a gorgeous drive, and only added an extra hour on our way back to Los Angeles from the Bay Area.
+It is a gorgeous drive, and only added an extra hour on our way back to Los Angeles from the Bay Area.
 We stopped a few times along the way to take in the scenery, giving me time to launch my drone and grab some shots.

 Individually, these are nothing special.
 But after the exposures have been tone-mapped, we get something really cool.